Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 We apologized for killing a terrorist before he could help kill any more of us.

-Yet another part of the world apology tour that began with Obama taking the oath of office to protect and defend the U.S. and its constitution against all enemies foreign and domestic, something he immediately felt sorry for.
+Yet another part of the world apology tour that began with Obama taking the oath of office to protect and defend the U.S. and its Constitution against all enemies, foreign and domestic, something he immediately felt sorry for.

-The Japanese feared the apology would be exploited by anti-nuclear groups and those opposed to the defensive alliance between Japan and the U.S. Whatever the Japanese motive.
+The Japanese feared the apology would be exploited by anti-nuclear groups and those opposed to the defensive alliance between Japan and the U.S. Whatever the Japanese motive, Obama's motive was to once again apologize for defending freedom, this time for winning with devastating finality the war Japan started.

 He's also a pure unfettered leftist who's got a chip on his shoulder about this country.

-Like I told you, Elizabeth Warren, running for the Senate in Massachusetts, run around and saying, hey, you get rich in this country, you didn't do it alone, you needed all the rest of us.
+Like I told you, Elizabeth Warren, running for the Senate in Massachusetts, run around and saying, hey, you get rich in this country.

 That's how Obama looks at this country in the world.